Ludwig Hatschek: Biography

 Ludwig Hatschek was born on 9 October 1855 in Těšetice, as the sixth child in a brewing family.
 In 1866, the Hatschek family moved from Moravia to Linz.
 Ludwig Hatschek attended business school here and then graduated from a brewing school in Weihenstephan near Munich.
 He later worked at the brewery Linzer Aktienbrauerei und Malzfabrik (one of the predecessors of the current largest Austrian beer producer, the Brau Union group), owned by his father, and travelled extensively.
 He left his father's company in 1890; he was paid his share of 100,000 guilders.
 While he was looking for a new area of activity in Great Britain, his wife, the daughter of a banker, Rosa Würzburger, was looking for a suitable location in Upper Austria.
 In 1893 he bought a disused paper mill in Schöndorf near Vöcklabruck.
 He bought used asbestos spinning machines for it from a burnt-out spinning mill in Gastein- Lend near Salzburg.
-Asbestos was a "new" material at the timeand piqued Hatschek's interest.
+Asbestos was a "new" material at the time and piqued Hatschek's interest.
 A year later he founded the company Erste Österreich-ungarische Asbestwarenfabrik Ludwig Hatschek.

 Ludwig Hatschek worked for seven years on the development of a fire-resistant roofing material, lighter than burnt roof tiles, cheaper than slate and more durable than sheet metal.
 Having found Portland cement to be the right binder, he succeeded in making non-flammable, frost-resistant and lightweight boards for durable roofing.
 He mixed 90% cement and 10% asbestos fibers with water and processed the mixture on a cardboard machine.
 In 1900, he patented this production process; the patent was entitled "Production of artificial stone slabs with hydraulic binders".
 In 1903 he gave the new product the trade name "Eternit" (Latin aeternus – eternal).
 Later, pipes also began to be made from asbestos cement.
 For the first time, asbestos cement was used on a large scale during the construction of the Taur Railway (1902–1909), where it proved itself.
 From 1908, his company imported the necessary cement from the cement factory in Pinsdorf, which Hatschek built for this purpose.
 Hatschek secured the second raw material - asbestos - in Russia, where he obtained a five-year contract from the owners of mines in the Ural Mountains for the exclusive purchase of the entire annual production.